quicwg/base-drafts/draft-ietf-quic-transport.md

 The data sent on a stream MUST NOT exceed the largest maximum stream data value advertised by the receiver.
-An endpoint MUST terminate a connection with a FLOW_CONTROL_ERROR error if it receives more data than the largest maximum stream data that it has sent for the affected stream, unless this is a result of a change in the initial limits; see {{zerortt-parameters}}.
+An endpoint MUST terminate a connection with a FLOW_CONTROL_ERROR error if it receives more data than the largest maximum stream data that it has sent for the affected stream.
+This includes violations of remembered limits in Early Data; see {{zerortt-parameters}}.

 ## MAX_STREAMS Frames {#frame-max-streams}